How To Remove BCG/Small Pox Vaccine Scars?

 Getting vaccinated is important to get adaptive immunity to some life-threatening diseases.
 Though, some vaccines can end up leaving a scar or a blister on our skin.
 For instance, a lot of people get a BCG vaccine scar or a small pox vaccine scar on arm.
 The location of the injection and its nature can impact the overall scarring on the skin.
-In order to get rid of TB, BCG, or smallpox vaccine scar, it is important to understand which vaccine leaves a scar.
+In order to get rid of TB, BCG, or smallpox vaccine marks, it is important to understand which vaccine leaves a scar.
 Later, holistic treatment is followed to get rid of these vaccine scars.

 What Is A Vaccination Scar?

 You might already know how a vaccination works.
 A neutralized virus is injected into our body so that your body forms immunity against it.
 In most of cases, the virus is injected into the body through a needle.
 Since the needle punctures our skin and destroys the healthy cells, our body reacts differently while healing them.

 The vaccine scar formation and the healing would majorly depend on the type of virus injected.
 As a result, the regenerated skin cells do not match and forms a vaccine marks on arm, shoulder, or any other area.
 Sometimes, it can be a flat crust while at times it can develop into a blister as well.
 Unfortunately, even with age, the scar doesn’t go away and leaves a permanent impression.

 What Causes Vaccine Marks?